talgorn/100-days-of-code/log.md

 Experiments (and had fun) with object extraction with openCV.
 I spent something like 3h30  on the project today.
 **Thoughts**:
-OpenCV seems a great API.
-SO easy to get started.
-Had an idea to avoid the reconstruction part.
-The whole process would be:
 Basic feature extractions methods (greyscale subs and absDiff based) are not good enough for the project.
 Will refine the approach (per channel diff) and give a try to others techniques (like templates).
 As usual, will have to find the good compromise between performance and speed .